oneconvergence/dkube-examples/insurance/readme.md

 ## Create Code Repo
  A Model is created by running the Training Code on a Dataset.
 This section explains how to create a Code repo.
 The Dataset is contained within the execution code.

   > **Note** In the example, use only lower-case characters in the names that you create.
-Hyphens are acceptable in any position **other than** the first character, but no other special characters should be used.
+Hyphens are acceptable in any position **other than** the first or last characters, but no other special characters should be used.

  - Navigate to the `Code` menu on the left
  - If an optional Project is being used, choose the Project that you created in the previous step at the top of the screen